NiiightmareXD/windows-capture/README.md

             capture_control.stop();

-            // Because there wasn't any new lines in previous prints println!();
+            // Because the previous prints did not include a newline. println!();
         }

         Ok(())
     }

-    // Optional handler called when the capture item (usually a window) closes. fn on_closed(&mut self) -> Result<(), Self::Error> {
+    // Optional handler called when the capture item (usually a window) is closed. fn on_closed(&mut self) -> Result<(), Self::Error> {
         println!("Capture session ended");